trey-rosius/apartment_complex_management_system/README.md

 ### Stacks

-We are going to have 5 stacks in total.
+We are going to have 6 stacks in total.

 - The main application Stack(Defines the Appsync API, Database, Datasource etc for the complete app)
 - A User Stack (For User Resources)
 - A Building Stack (For Building Resources)
 - An Apartment Stack (For Apartment Resources)
 - A Bookings Stack (For Booking Resources)
+- DynamoDb Stream Stack

 To provision infrastructure resources, all constructs that represent AWS resources must be defined, directly or indirectly, within the scope of a Stack construct.